lesniakbj/PuzzleVision/README.md

 The following still needs to be figured out:

 1. Currently there is a Serial->USB adapter that is connecting the AStar32u4 to the RPi.
-This needs to be changed to use the RPi's built GPIO Serial pins.
+This needs to be changed to use the RPi's built-in GPIO Serial pins.
 2. The Serial Communication task should happen on a background thread, and data should be passed to the web server.